 My child can struggle with the sensory demands of the classroom/other environments.

-Many people with Autism Spectrum Condition experience sensory processing difficulties.
+Many Autistic people experience sensory processing differences.
 They may be ‘hypersensitive’ and/or ‘hyposensitive’ to different experiences of touch, taste, smell, sight, sound and movement.
 They can be both hypersensitive (adverse to something) and hyposensitive (seeking out ‘more’ of something) to many different influences.
 Where the difficulties are severe and causing high levels of distress a sensory processing assessment may be helpful and this could be discussed with your GP to see if this is something that is available in your area.
 Some of the strategies and information outlined here may be of benefit and would be helpful to discuss with school:

 Opportunities to explore environment